dudeofawesome/emoji-picker/README.md

 # Emoji Picker
-Add more emoji to your life
+Add more emoji to your life.

 ## Example